10 KPIs to monitor your digital marketing performance

 10. Bounce Rate

-My colleague Priyaanka takes a deep dive on bounce rate in this edition of the Metric Stack newsletter.
+My colleague Priyaanka takes a deep dive into bounce rate in this edition of the Metric Stack newsletter.

 Digital marketing KPIs and your performance